hansroh/skitai/README.rst

   skitai.mount ("/v1", unsub, "app", pref)
   skitai.run ()

-If your app filename is not app.py but app_v1.py for version management,
+If you want to specify filename like app_v1.py for version management,

 .. code:: python